-The Oregon Medical Board (“OMB” or “Board”) has the mission to protect the health, safety, and wellbeing of the citizens of Oregon and must protect the public from the practice of medicine by unqualified, incompetent or impaired physicians.
-Consistent with this directive, the Board has adopted a policy regarding provider re-entry to clinical practice following a period of clinical inactivity.
+The Oregon Medical Board (“OMB" or “Board") has the mission to protect the health, safety, and wellbeing of the citizens of Oregon and must protect the public from the practice of medicine by unqualified, incompetent or impaired physicians, physician assistants, or acupuncturists.
+The Board also supports provider re-entry as part of its mission to promote access to quality care.
+Consistent with these directives, the Board has adopted a policy regarding re-entry to clinical practice following a period of clinical inactivity.

-In general, the Board requires any licensed physician with more than a 24-month hiatus from practice to design a re-entry plan that includes an assessment and possible supplemental training or mentorship.
-Requirements for assessment and supplemental training vary depending on individual circumstances.
-Factors the Board uses in determining the appropriate plan include the number of years in practice before the physician’s hiatus, the number of years out of practice, the type of licensure requested, and the physician’s intended practice and specialty.
+In general, the Board requires any applicant or licensee with more than a 24-month hiatus from practice to design a re-entry plan that includes an assessment, supplemental training, or mentorship.
+Requirements vary depending on individual circumstances, including the number of years in practice before the hiatus, the number of years out of practice, the type of licensure requested, and the clinician's intended practice and specialty.

-Following the initial evaluation, a detailed re-entry plan is constructed, which may consist of mentoring, supplemental training, passing the SPEX or COMVEX exam, or other activities pertinent to the clinician’s needs.
-Supplemental training should focus on the intended area of practice and cover a broad scope, including areas such as managing and assessing information.
-The duration of participation in a re-entry program is dependent upon individual circumstances, and completion requires a letter from the program verifying fitness to return to clinical practice.
-In cases where clinicians are found sufficiently competent during an initial assessment, supplemental training may be deemed unnecessary.
+A detailed re-entry plan is designed and documented in a Consent Agreement for Re-entry to Practice, which may consist of mentoring, supplemental training, passing the SPEX or COMVEX exam, continuing education hours, or other activities pertinent to the clinician's practice and needs.
+The duration of a re-entry program is dependent upon individual circumstances, and completion requires a letter from the program or mentor verifying fitness to return to clinical practice.
 The re-entry program is not a mechanism for switching specialties.

-The Oregon Medical Board is firmly invested in ensuring provider competency to deliver safe health care to Oregonians, and every effort will be made to maintain balance between provider supply and the demand for safe, competent health care.
+Re-entry programs help providers return to practice, assure licensure boards of competency, promote quality care, and increase the medical workforce.
+The Oregon Medical Board is firmly invested in ensuring licensee competency to deliver safe health care to Oregonians, and every effort will be made to maintain balance between clinician supply and the demand for safe, competent health care.

 -Adopted April 2011